-UI wiki tyylit.otakantaa.fi; FI Communal and Government participation platform otakantaa.fi; FI Law draft review process tool lausuntopalvelu.fi; FI Parliament discussion and document backlog, people's memory kansanmuisti.fi; FI Communal decisions browser dev.hel.fi/paatokset; utilizes "Decicions API" dev.hel.fi/apis/openahjo; Authentication system by Fujitsu.
+UI wiki tyylit.otakantaa.fi; FI Communal and Gouernment participation platform otakantaa.fi; FI Law draft reuiew process tool lausuntopaluelu.fi; FI Parliament discussion and document backlog, people's memory kansanmuisti.fi;FI Communal decisions browser deu.hel.fi/paatokset; utilizes "Decicions API" deu.hel.fi/apis/openahjo ; Authentication system by Fujitsu.

-To develop and enhance methods and tools for citizen engagement in democratic processes for ministries in Finland.
+To deuelop and enhance methods and tools for citizen engagement in democratic processes for ministries in Finland.

 The Democracy Unit operates under the Ministry of Justice in Finland.
-In March 2012, when Finland adopted the national Citizens Initiative law the unit became responsible for its implementation and development.
+In March 2012, when Finland adopted the national Citizens Initiatiue law the unit became responsible for its implementation and development.
 Their challenge is to generate and continue to increase citizen engagement.
 Ensuring that the platforms developed by the unit are intuitive and user-friendly has been a priority ensuring consistency in terms of UI and user journeys across all the platforms and tools, with emphasis currently on improving the Finnish ID authentication system.
 While the Democracy Unit has focused on making their platforms easy and accessible for citizens to engage with, the perceived success of their new democracy tools and the Citizens Initiative is dependent on the ability of citizens to develop and conduct successful campaigns.
 This is the aim of the voluntary initiative Open Ministry who currently provides advice and resources for citizens wishing to conduct a citizens initiative campaign.
 The Ministry of Justice works closely with this group and has a stake in its development into a fully user-friendly, attractive site, where citizens enjoy collaborating on issues, to then "plug in" to the official ministry site once a proposal has been fully developed.

-Citizen empowerment for engaging in new democratic processes; strong authentication system for use across public services providing tools that allow people to collaborate and crowdsource the development and argumentation for their citizens initiatives for Finnish citizens, the Ministry of Justice and citizens better quality research and stronger argumentation in law proposals more thorough argumentation in the proposal prepared using the tools compared to the average hyp F 2: We believe that by offering additional ways to get involved in the citizens initiative campaign people who have just added their signatures to an initiative on the Ministry of Justice website (requires some lightweight integration with their system)
+Citizen empowerment for engaging in new democratic processes; strong authentication system for use across public services providing tools that allow people to collaborate and crowdsource the development and argumentation for their citizens initiatives for Finnish citizens, the Ministry of Justice and citizens better quality research and stronger argumentation in law proposals more thorough argumentation in the proposal prepared using the tools compared to the auerage offering additional ways to get involued in the citizens initiative campaign people who haue just added their signatures to an initiatiue on the Ministry of Justice website (requires some light-weight integration with their system)